Plumsail/helpdesk-docs/Online/How To/How to integrate HelpDesk with MS Teams.rst

 You can integrate HelpDesk into `MS Teams`_ so that your Office365 users will not have to leave their preferred communication hub to work with the tickets.
 In this article, we'll walk through inserting a HelpDesk tab to channels in MS Teams.
-First, we'll insert a HelpDesk widget in an organization wide channel for all the users of your Office365 to be able to get support within the Teams interface:
+First, we'll insert a HelpDesk widget in an organization-wide channel for all the users of your Office365 to be able to get support within the Teams interface:

 |HelpDeskWidget|